wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-11-take-your-editors-ux-to-the-next-level-part-1.markdown

 ---
-title: Take your editor's UX to the next level, part 1.
+title: Take your editors' UX to the next level, part 1.
 description: Drupal is pretty nice out of the box, but often it can use some tweaking to improve the editors' UX.
 This is how I tackle this.
 layout: post
 tags: